sgelbart/what-the-cluck/README.md

 ![alt text](https://raw.githubusercontent.com/sgelbart/what-the-cluck/master/homescreen.png)

 # What I did
-- Simple schema design and scaffoleding of objects and relationships: hatches, projects, chickens, breeds, images, posts, and more
+- Simple schema design and scaffolding of objects and relationships: hatches, projects, chickens, breeds, images, posts, and more
 - Posts and images created as polymorphic relationships to projects, hatches and chickens for easy image and social actions (experimental)
 - Image upload
 - Nested has_many form for posting images for objects (**see Hatches page**)